 The land had previously been identified for use as a shopping centre.

-Before the extension, the Costa, Greggs and seating was EDC and Caffè Ritazza.
+Before the extension, the current position of Costa, Greggs and shared seating area was an EDC restaurant and Caffè Ritazza coffee shop.
 The services also featured an "EDC Express" van outside.
-Before removal, there was also a children's play area outside here.
+Before removal, there was also a children's play area.

 A 2011 extension saw the site gain a M&S Simply Food store and lose the large restaurant windows.